vinceroti/npm-cli-login/README.md

 ### Installation

-    npm install -g npm-cli-login-vr
+    npm install -g npm-cli-login-vroti

-Use -g flag to use npm-cli-login-vr via the CLI
+Use -g flag to use npm-cli-login-vroti via the CLI

 ### Usage

 ##### CLI

-`npm-cli-login-vr` expects the following environment variables to be set before you can use it to authenticate:
+`npm-cli-login-vroti` expects the following environment variables to be set before you can use it to authenticate:

 - `NPM_USER`: NPM username
 - `NPM_PASS`: NPM password